 The majority of our German Shepherds have above average intelligence.
 When making a decision to purchase one of our dogs,you will also want to consider their unique needs.
 Tre'Good puppies are not happy being left in the yard and treated like "dogs."
 An intelligent German Shepherd is estimated to have the intelligence, on many levels, of a five to eight year old child.
 That information should give you pause.
 These puppies are capable of developing a sophisticated level of communication with you.
 They will learn to understand what you are communicating to them but they will also expect you to hear what they have to "say."
 If you see dog ownership as a one way street--dog does what you say and has nothing to offer you-- then your Tre'Good pup will be miserable.

 Developing your canine language skills and the educational needs of your pup is a must.
 If you treat your pups life with respect and provide him/her educational opportunities, the potential of your dog and your relationship will grow exponentially.
 By giving your pup a fulfilling life and opportunities to increase his/her intelligence you will have a relationship far beyond the average dog/ human experience.
 If you leave your pup in the yard with an occasional walk your dog will suffer and never reach his/her full potential.
 All of our pups come with basic language development and training.
 We also teach communication skills during our Super Puppy course.
-We are also finishing a series of communication development and training skills videos that will be added to our website in 2017.
+We are also finishing a series of communication development and training skills videos that will be added to our website soon.

 If you are committed to the time needed to learn a new way of looking at dog ownership you will be thrilled with one of our dogs.
 If you want a yard dog or an occasional hiking buddy one of these pups may not be a perfect fit for your family.